vosonlab/VOSONDash/README.md

 - syuzhet
 ```

-The missing `visNetwork` and `syuzhet` packages can be installed using the provided package install command.
+The missing packages can be installed using the provided package install command.

 ```R
 Please install required packages before using VOSONDash: